johngantner/ceg2350/Lab12/Lab12.md

 ### Solve the conflict

 1. The output said there was a merge conflict and my merge had failed.
 It then said to fix conflicts then commit the result.
-2. I see conflict markers indicating the conflicting changes.
+2. I see conflict markers like >>> indicating the conflicting changes.
-3. nano Lab12/problem-child.txt
+3. I used the command vim Lab12/problem-child.txt to remove the >>>
 4. The output said the conflicts are fixed but it's still merging.
-5. nano Lab12/problem-child.txt, git status, git add Lab12/problem-child.txt
+5. vim Lab12/problem-child.txt, git status, git add Lab12/problem-child.txt,
-git commit -m "Resolve merge conflict in problem-child.txt", git merge --continue, git push origin main.
+git commit -m "Resolve merge conflict in problem-child.txt", git merge improvements, git push origin main.